 Paris, the City of Lights, is the European capital many Americans dream about one day visiting.
 Imagine taking strolls along the River Seine, visiting world-famous landmarks and museums and eating buttery croissants at an outdoor cafe.
-Having lived in France for 2 years, we’ve learned a few things about French culture and its citizens.
+Having lived in France for almost 4 years, we’ve learned a few things about French culture and its citizens.
 Before you set out on your fantasy trip, take a look at our tips for things to know before visiting Paris.

 Learn Basic French

 Learning basic French will go a long way to making your trip successful.
 When visiting a new country, it’s important to learn at least a few basic words and phrases in the local language.
 Yes, many people in the touristy areas speak English, but you shouldn’t arrive without being able to greet someone in their native tongue.

 Good Day = Bonjour /bon zor/

 Please = S’il vous plaît /see voo play/

 Excuse me & sorry = pardon /pahr-doah/

 You’re Welcome = De rien /duh-rhee-uh/

 Ma’am = Madame /mah-dahm/